About me

 Eco-evolutionary dynamics and trait evolution

-Mutualism and dormancy
+Life, energy limitation and dormancy

-Mutualism and dormancy
+Life, energy limitation and dormancy

 Recent Publications